gautamdhameja/sr25519-dotnet/README.md

 Well, yeah, we can call these bindings on bindings. :-)

-The current code uses release build (dll) on x64 platforms from the C bindings compatible with version 0.1.1 of schnorrkel.
+The current code uses release builds on various platforms from the C bindings compatible with version v0.9.1 of schnorrkel (builds from master https://github.com/Warchant/sr25519-crust/commit/ddbabcd12cbe60a7921e280ad93476faf4d4212a).

 Test data used here is the same as that in the [C bindings](https://github.com/Warchant/sr25519-crust) to ensure things are working as expected.